See the story of how co-founders Mary Campos and Wayne Ford came together over 30 years ago to start the Brown And Black Forum.

 Rep. Wayne Ford

-Because of Iowa’s disproportionately high rate of black male incarceration, Ford authored landmark legislation during in 2008 which made Iowa the first state in the nation to require a minority impact statement with respect to both new criminal laws and state contracts.
+Because of Iowa’s disproportionately high rate of black male incarceration, Ford authored landmark legislation in 2008, which made Iowa the first state in the nation to require a minority impact statement with respect to both new criminal laws and state contracts.
 This landmark legislation was profiled by The Sentencing Project of Washington, D.C., and The National Law Journal.

 Since 2011, Ford has hosted his own half hour weekly televised talk show, “Wayne Ford Wants U,” on Mediacom cable television.